 Questions to ask yourself include:

-• Have I achieved my main objective?
+• Have you achieved your main objective?
 Have you proven your argument, covered your subject, or conveyed your story or idea?

 • What’s missing or not yet full enough?
 Do you need to do more research or write a new section?